How Nexstar Broadcasting Group Got More Awesome Last Quarter

 Over the past five years, gross margin peaked at 75.0% and averaged 72.5%.
 Operating margin peaked at 21.6% and averaged 15.0%.
 Net margin peaked at -0.6% and averaged -8.9%.

-With recent TTM operating margins exceeding historical averages, Nexstar Broadcasting Group looks like it is doing fine.
+With recent TTM operating margins exceeding historical averages, but net margins still negative, Nexstar Broadcasting Group still has some work to do.

 Add Nexstar Broadcasting Group to My Watchlist.